 July 16, 1996: Auxiliary Bishop George Pell is appointed Archbishop of Melbourne.
-He molests two choir boys that December inside St. Patrick's Cathedral, according to testimony from one of the victims.
+Within months he abuses two choir boys at St. Patrick's Cathedral.

 March 26, 2001: Pell becomes Archbishop of Sydney.